vjimenez9/2024-02-29-LNATCG-online/index.md

 address: "online"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
 country: "mx"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes) for the institution that hosts the workshop
 language: "sp"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the workshop
-latitude: "18.99"        # decimal latitude of workshop venue (use https://www.latlong.net/)
+latitude: "19"        # decimal latitude of workshop venue (use https://www.latlong.net/)
-longitude: "-99.23"       # decimal longitude of the workshop venue (use https://www.latlong.net)
+longitude: "100"       # decimal longitude of the workshop venue (use https://www.latlong.net)
-humandate: "29 Feb al 1ro de Marzo, 2024"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
+humandate: "Feb 29 - Mar 1, 2024"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
 humantime: "9:00 am - 6:30 pm UTC-6"    # human-readable times for the workshop e.g., "9:00 am - 4:30 pm CEST (7:00 am - 2:30 pm UTC)"
 startdate: 2024-02-29      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
 enddate: 2024-03-1        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02